-There is a general model of Stellar Structure (Stellar Structure Model) consisting of a hot region in the center where fusion is releasing energy (the Stellar Core), a region near the apparent surface of the star that generates the light that escapes (the Photosphere), and regions in between that transfer the energy from core to photosphere via Electromagnetic Radiation (EMR) (i.e., Radiative Transfer (RT)) and/or convection, with Conduction (transfer of heat by collision of particles) generally only a minor factor.
-The structural details depend nearly entirely on the mass and age of the star, the smaller or rarer factors including the initial chemical composition (characterized by its Metallicity (Z)), the degree of spin, and nearby companions.
+There is a general model of Stellar Structure (Stellar Structure Model) consisting of a hot region in the center where Fusion is releasing energy (the Stellar Core), a region near the apparent surface of the star that generates the light that escapes (the Photosphere), and regions in between that transfer the energy from core to photosphere via Electromagnetic Radiation (i.e., Radiative Transfer) and/or Convection (transfer of heat by movement of bulk amounts the material holding the heat) with Conduction (transfer of heat by collision of particles) generally only a minor factor.
+The structural details depend nearly entirely on the mass and age of the star, the smaller or rarer factors including the initial chemical composition (characterized by its Metallicity), the degree of spin, and nearby companions.

 Large mass stars have CNO Cycle fusion in the core, with a region surrounding it conveying energy via radiative transfer, the inner part of which also has some Proton-Proton Chain fusion, which can be triggered by somewhat lower temperatures.